The History and Threat of Mustard Gas

 Had it not been for mustard gas, which the Allies affectionately referred to as “Hot Stuff,” the war could have raged on for years.
 But the Allies were able to turn the Germans’ weapon against them, proving that if you’re willing to raise the stakes, you best be ready to play by the new rules you created.

-By the war’s end, up to 100,000 people had been killed and 1.3 million injured by chemical weapons.
+By the war’s end, up to 100,000 people had been deemed mustard casualties, and 1.3 million were injured due to gas warfare.
 While 85% of these deaths were due to phosgene, mustard gas caused more casualties than any other chemical weapon used in the war.
-Some estimates place the figure as high as 120,000 casualties due to mustard gas.
-For this reason, mustard gas has long been dubbed by troops as the King of the Battle Gasses.
+Some estimates place the figure as high as 120,000 casualties due to sulfur mustard exposure.
+For this reason, mustard gas has long been dubbed by war veterans as the King of the Battle Gasses.

 (Image source: Image courtesy of Mustard gas ambulances, image courtesy of Wikimedia Commons.)